Salem8809/lesson-week_08-day_04-office-hours/README.md

 http://localhost:3000/courses
 ```

-`http://` stand hypertext transfer protocol it is a set of rules web browsers and computers used to communicate with each other
+`http://` http stand hypertext transfer protocol it is a set of rules web browsers and computers used to communicate with each other

-`localhost` or `www.generassemb.ly` the address of the host the computer running your app send a request from your computer to your computer
+`localhost` or `www.generassemb.ly` is the address of the host the computer running if it is localhost then your app send a request from your computer to your computer

 `3000` to prevent conflict